 The Lord Won't Mind

-Author Gordon Merrick was one of the first to bring homosexual relationships to mainstream audiences; and like all timeless romances, this LGBT classic is still as sexy as it was when he first wrote it.
+Author Gordon Merrick was one of the first to bring gay romances to mainstream audiences; and like all timeless romances, this LGBT classic is still as sexy as it was when he first wrote it.

 Charles is a stand-up guy who thinks he has everything he needs—that is, until he meets Peter, and discovers what he’s been missing.
 Set in a time when homophobia was sweeping the nation, Charles and Peter must decide if they’ll be ruled by society expectations, or by their hearts.